alexander-e-andrews/go-astisub/README.md

 [![Coveralls](https://coveralls.io/repos/github/asticode/go-astisub/badge.svg?branch=master)](https://coveralls.io/github/asticode/go-astisub)

 This is a Golang library to manipulate subtitles.
+I forked this so I could have a simple search functionality.
+Would like to improve later

 It allows you to manipulate `srt`, `stl`, `ttml`, `ssa/ass`, `webvtt` and `teletext` files for now.